Document ingestion

 Data Breach Response ingests documents in real time as processing completes.
 You can see the progress of the job in the Job Details view.
 The same view will also show the number of documents, Job ID, and success/failure completions in real time.
 You do not need to stay on this page for the job to complete.

-Job Failures
+Job details

-The Jobs page will show you if the job as a whole completed or failed.
-There are three possible outcomes:
+The Job Details section shows you details about a job, including if the job as a whole completed or failed.

-- Completed — a job that has completed with zero failed documents will say completed.
+- Completed—a job that has completed with zero failed documents will say completed.

-- Completed with failures — the job run was successful but there are some failed documents within the job.
+- Completed with failures—the job run was successful but there are some failed documents within the job.
 Open the Job Details page to investigate those failures at the document level.

-- Failed — the job as a whole has failed.
+- Failed—the job as a whole has failed.
 You will need to rerun the job or contact support to proceed with your work.